Mulungu

-Mulungu is a common name of the creator deity in a number of Bantu languages and cultures over East, Central and Southern Africa.
-This includes Yao, Nyamwezi, Shambaa, Kamba, Sukuma, Rufiji, Turu, Ameru and Kikuyu.

 In traditional Bantu cultures

 Origin, diffusion, and etymology

 The original early-Bantu name for the highest God of gods, creator and father of all gods, was probably Nyàmbé, possibly from the verb root -àmb-, "to begin".
 With the diversification of Bantu cultures, other names came about, with "Mulungu" emerging in the ancient Southern-Kaskazi group (about 6000 BC).
 The etymology of the name is disputed.
 One hypothesis is that the name is derived from a verb root -ng-, meaning "to be rectified", "to become right"; in this case, the original concept of Mulungu is that of a creator god that established the original, right order on the world.

 Description

-All traditional Bantu cultures have a notion of a "creator god", a concept which was already established in the Niger-Congo cultures.
+All traditional Bantu cultures have a notion of a "creator god", a concept which was already established in the Niger–Congo cultures.
 This creator god is usually seen as a remote deity, far and detached from men and living beings; in some cases, it is more of an impersonal "creating force" or a primum movens than a "God" in the usual sense of the word.
 Even when described as a personal god, the Creator is believed to be far and detached from men and living beings; this detachment is the subject of a number of Bantu myths describing how the creator left the Earth, moving to the sky, as a consequence of him being upset with men or annoyed by their activities.
 It is thus a common trait of Bantu religions that no prayers, and usually no worship, is actually directed to the creator; men interact with lower-levels gods and spirits that are closer and more interested in human affairs.
 These general lines are common to traditional concepts of Mulungu as found in Kikuyu, Ruvu, and other cultures.
 A Nyamwezi myth about the departure of Mulungu from the Earth involves Mulungu being upset of the fires set by men to the landscape, and asking the spider to weave a web for him to climb up to the sky.